kastixx/vpn-ws/tutorials/ubuntu_trusty_nginx_bridge_client_certificates.md

 Installing packages
 ===================

-We are going to install packages on the system that will run the vpn-ws/nginx server
+We are going to install packages on the system that will run the vpn443/nginx server

-You need only nginx and bridge-utils (we are going to use static binaries for vpn-ws)
+You need only nginx and bridge-utils (we are going to use static binaries for vpn443)

 ```sh
 sudo apt-get install nginx bridge-utils
 ```

-Now download a vpn-ws linux binary (32 or 64 bit) from https://github.com/unbit/vpn-ws#binary-packages and place it in /usr/local/bin
+Now download a vpn443 linux binary (32 or 64 bit) from https://github.com/unbit/vpn-ws#binary-packages and place it in /usr/local/bin

 Network configuration
 =====================